Australian fertility rate hits record low

 Australia’s fertility rate has dropped below 1.5 babies per woman for the first time ever.

-Data released by the Australian Bureau of Statistics (ABS) today showed there were 286,998 births registered in Australia in 2023, resulting in a total fertility rate (TFR) of 1.50 babies per woman, rounded up from 1.499.
+Data released by the Australian Bureau of Statistics (ABS) this week showed there were 286,998 births registered in Australia in 2023, resulting in a total fertility rate (TFR) of 1.50 babies per woman, rounded up from 1.499.

 ABS head of demography statistics Beidar Cho said the record low total fertility rate was because there were fewer births in most states and territories.